 Over the past few years I've changed my setup a bit as the technology has evolved.
 Currently this is the setup that I use at our house to get all of of the TV programming we need.

-- Mohu Leaf 50 Antenna: The Mohu Leaf antenna is connected to our Tablo DVR (which is in an cabinet in the office), and it's so small and thin that we're able to just pin it to the back of our bookshelf.
+- Mohu Leaf 50 Antenna: The Mohu Leaf antenna is connected to our HDHomeRun Tuner (which is in a cabinet in the office), and it's so small and thin that we're able to just pin it to the back of our bookshelf.
 You don't even know it's there.
 It gives us great reception on 35+ free channels, many in HD!

 - PlayStation Vue: This service launched in 2015 and has quickly become my favorite cable TV replacement streaming service.
-We've been using it for 3 months now and love it.
+We've been using it for close to a year now and love it.
 Read my full PlayStation Vue review here.